 The good news is we’re already seeing examples of regulators attempting to tackle these issues.
 In Europe, for example, the full implementation of the Payment Services Directive 2 (PSD2) in September 2019 aims to break down banks’ previous monopoly on user data.
 In short it will allow merchants to retrieve account data from a consumer’s bank with permission and is driving the emergence of a new payments ecosystem.

 At PayU we are also trying to do our part to make cross-border payments easier for merchants and consumers alike.
-Launched in 2017, the PayU Hub platform aims to use technology to solve cross-border e-commerce challenges by using a single API integration to access 2.3 billion potential new customers in major high growth markets across Asia, Central and Eastern Europe, India, Africa, Latin America, and the Middle East.
+Launched in 2017, the PayU payment orchestration platform aims to use technology to solve cross-border e-commerce challenges by using a single API integration to access 2.3 billion potential new customers in major high growth markets across Asia, Central and Eastern Europe, India, Africa, Latin America, and the Middle East.

 Expanding consumer credit through digital payments